sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 2. There will always be much better resources elsewhere, because
 3. I'm not an expert in anything.

-So instead of yet another tutorial on test-driven Ansible or the hottest web framework of the week, I present to you some general ideas with a better shelf-life.
+So instead of yet another tutorial on test-driven Ansible, Kafka or whatever the hottest web framework of the week, I present to you some general ideas with that come with a better shelf-life.

 ---